bvbohnen/x4-projects/extensions/sn_mod_support_apis/documentation/Simple_Menu_API.md

     - This cue should use addRow and Make_ functions to build the menu.
     - Do not call Create_Menu from this cue.
     - Widgets should be set up in the same frame; menu will display on the following frame.
+    - The event.param will hold a table including $id, $echo, $columns.
   * onRowChanged
     - Same as for Create_Menu.
   * onColChanged